LoudMold/SNAIL/_posts/2018-01-19-Isotropic-Fractionator.md

 ---
-title: Synposis-Isotropic Fractionator - A Simple, Rapid Method for the Quantification of Total Cell and Neuron Numbers in the Brain
+title: [SYNPOSIS] Isotropic Fractionator - A Simple, Rapid Method for the Quantification of Total Cell and Neuron Numbers in the Brain
 categories:
  - Neuroscience
-tags: Isotropic-Fractionator
+tags: Isotropic-Fractionator Cerebellum Cortex Glia Neuron Morphometry
 ---

 ## Research Objectives